Over-parameterization and Adversarial Robustness in Neural Networks: An Overview and Empirical Analysis: Conclusions and Future Works

 \section{Conclusions and Future Works}

 In this work, we empirically study how robust over-parameterized models are in adversarial environments as compared to their under-parameterized counterparts.
-These impressive generalizable properties of large models defy the widely accepted understanding of the model selection method that uses the Empirical Risk Minimisation (ERM) principle that is biased to select the smallest network that can fit the data well, is often on the left side of the second descent of the double descent curve.
+These impressive generalizable properties of large models defy the widely accepted understanding of the model selection method that uses the Empirical Risk Minimization (ERM) principle, which is biased to select the smallest network that can fit the data well, and is often on the left side of the second descent of the double descent curve.
 From the classical statistical notion of bias-variance tradeoff, the optimal model is neither too large nor too small to avoid overfitting and underfitting, respectively.
 Yet the performance of large models outperforms that of smaller models, making their usage ubiquitous.
 However, when it comes to the security of the large models, the literature has contradictory claims in favor and against the robustness in an adversarial environment.
-Most of the literature in the domain does not verify the reliability of the attacks either.

-Our results show that over-parameterized models not only generalize well but are also more robust to carefully crafted adversaries in their environment than their under-parametrized counterparts.
+This claims are made without verifying the reliability of the attacks and, for this reason, they are unreliable.
+Our results conducted with an attack of which we have verified that does not present any known failures, show that over-parameterized models not only generalize well but are also more robust to carefully crafted adversaries in their environment than their under-parameterized counterparts.
 We provide the empirical evidence to show that \textit{even when increasing the number of parameters is no more beneficial for the accuracy on clean data, it is beneficial for the robustness against adversarial examples}.
 Future directions of this work may include evaluating over-parameterized models against privacy attacks.
 It would also be interesting to investigate if it is possible to obtain smaller networks with accuracy and robustness comparable to those of over-parameterized networks to avoid computational burden.